siggame/siggame.github.io/MegaMinerAI-Rules.md

 - All competitors are expected to be physically present at the competition venue.
-- Exceptions for remote competitors may be made at the discretion of SIG-Game.
+- Exceptions for remote competitors may be made at the discretion of ACM-Game.
 Opportunities for remote competition are strictly limited to:
-  - SIG-Game Developer Alumni
+  - ACM-Game Developer Alumni
   - ACM / MegaMinerAI Sponsors

 ### Eligibility to win prizes